Opoczno: 19th century

-20th Century
+20th century

 By the early 20th century, the town had a hospital, a library, schools, a rail station (built in 1885), a mail office, a telegraph station, administrative offices, churches and a synagogue.
 Also, at that time the royal castle, destroyed by the Swedes in the 1650s, was rebuilt.
 On August 2, 1919, Opoczno was attached to Kielce Voivodeship, where it remained until March 31, 1939, when it was transferred to Łódź Voivodeship (see Territorial changes of Polish Voivodeships on April 1, 1938).
 Before the outbreak of World War II, the population of the town was app.
 11,000.

 In the early stages of World War II, Opoczno was the site of fierce combat during the Invasion of Poland.
 The Wehrmacht entered the town on Thursday, September 7, 1939, at 2 p.m., after a heavy bombing by the Luftwaffe.
 The area of Opoczno was defended by Prusy Army, which concentrated between Piotrków Trybunalski and Tomaszów Mazowiecki.
 Wilhelm Fritz von Roettig, the first general to be killed in the war, was killed here just a few days after the war began, on September 10, on the road between Inowłódz and Opoczno.

 Opoczno was one of main centers of anti-German resistance.
 The area of the town saw first underground activity as early as spring 1940, when Major Henryk Dobrzański's partisan "Separated Unit of the Polish Army" operated there.
 The Home Army district of Opoczno had more than 2,000 soldiers (as for December 1, 1944).
 In 1940, a Jewish ghetto was opened, which housed several thousand people, forcibly transferred here from other locations.
 The ghetto was liquidated in January 1943, when its residents were transported to Treblinka extermination camp.
 German occupation ended on January 17, 1945, when the Wehrmacht was pushed out by the Red Army, with 150 Soviet soldiers killed during the fighting in the town.

 Two weeks later, first high school in the history of Opoczno was opened.
-Until 1975, Opoczno belonged to Kielce Voivodeship.
+Until 1975, Opoczno belonged to Kielce Voivodeship, and afterwards it was part of the Piotrków Voivodeship until 1998.
 In 1958–1964, a new hospital was built, and in September 1960, the town celebrated its 600th anniversary.